 Our success depends, in part, on our ability to protect our brand and the proprietary methods and technologies that we develop under trademarks, copyrights, patents and other intellectual property laws in China so that we can prevent others from using our intellectual properties and proprietary information.
-As at the Latest Practicable Date, we had 188 registered trademarks, 98 registered copyrights for software products, eight registered copyrights for works, 11 patents and 43 registered domain names.
-We also had 15 trademarks and 31 patents which were under application for registration in the PRC that we believe are material to our business.
-See "Business-Intellectual Property" in this document and "Statutory and General Information-B. Further Information about Our Business-2.
-Intellectual Property of Our Group" in Appendix IV to this document.
+As at the Latest Practicable Date, we had 168 registered trademarks, 92 registered copyrights for software products, seven registered copyrights for works, ten patents and 42 registered domain names.
+We also had 17 trademarks and 32 patents which were under application for registration in the PRC that we believe are material to our business.
+See "Business-Intellectual Property" in this document and the section headed "Statutory and General Information-B. Further Information about Our Business-2.
+Intellectual Property of Our Group" in Appendix V to this document.
 There can be no assurance that any intellectual property that have been issued or that may be issued in the future will provide significant protection for our intellectual property.
 If we fail to protect our intellectual property rights adequately, our competitors might gain access to our technology and our business, results of operations and financial condition may be adversely affected.